matthewber/docs/versioned_docs/version-V1/faq/rentals.md

 If you receive an error after attempting to rent a DEGEN using a rental pass, this is likely because the DEGEN either does not have a Common background, has an ongoing active rental, or, the address you attempted to issue the pass to is not recognized as a profile in our system.
 If the address is not recognized, please instruct your Recruit/Player (friend, family, etc.) to connect their crypto wallet to our <a href="https://app.niftyleague.com">app</a>.
 <br/><br/>

-If you are encountering other issues with your rental pass, please reach out to a [Community Moderator](/overview/team#community-moderators) in our Discord server.
+If you are encountering other issues with your rental pass, please reach out to a community moderators in our Discord server.

 </details>

 <details><summary>How can I get a rental pass?</summary><br/>

 From time to time we issue passes to players to reward engagement and other milestones!
 Sometimes we share them via raffles and giveaways.

 If you run a Club (Guild) or Esports team and are interested in working with Nifty League as an official partner, please DM us on Twitter or reach out via Discord to learn more about how rental passes can help onboard your Recruits/Players to the Nifty League ecosystem.

 </details>

 <details><summary>Are rental passes able to be used on DEGENs with Rare, Meta and Legendary backgrounds?</summary><br/>

 No. Rental passes can only be used on DEGENs with Common backgrounds.

 </details>

 <details><summary>Are rental passes a NFT?</summary><br/>